 Those who should check with their doctors

-Check with your doctor before getting vaccinated for mumps if:
+Talk to your doctor before getting vaccinated for mumps if you:

-- You have a disease that affects your immune system, such as HIV/AIDS
+- Have a disease that affects your immune system, such as HIV/AIDS

-- You're being treated with drugs, such as steroids, that affect your immune system
+- Are being treated with drugs, such as steroids, that affect your immune system

-- You've received another vaccine within the past four weeks
+- Have received another vaccine within the past four weeks

 Side effects of the vaccine

-Although concerns have been raised about a connection between the MMR vaccine and autism, extensive reports from the American Academy of Pediatrics, the Institute of Medicine and the Centers for Disease Control and Prevention conclude that there's no scientifically proven link between the MMR vaccine and autism.
+Extensive reports — from the American Academy of Pediatrics, the Institute of Medicine and the Centers for Disease Control and Prevention — conclude that there's no link between the MMR vaccine and autism.